Chris Corzo Injury Attorneys

 Winter weather in Louisiana is dangerous because it is rare and unpredictable.
 Snow can slow traffic, but ice storms, freezing rain, and hard freezes create the greatest risk by removing traction and causing black ice.
 These dangers are especially serious on major highways like I-10, I-20, and I-49, where high speeds and heavy truck traffic increase the chance of serious wrecks.
 Limiting travel and taking winter weather warnings seriously can help keep drivers safe.

-If you have questions or want a FREE consultation, call Corzo at (225) 351-0459.
+If you have questions or want a FREE consultation, sign up or call us.
 Help, respect, and justice are only one call away.

 C Certification badge